ivgiuliani/discord-tfl/README.md

 # TfL Discord bot

-A Discord bot that allows to fetch TfL (Transport for London) data via their public API (https://api.tfl.gov.uk).
+A Discord bot too fetch TfL (Transport for London) data through their public API (https://api.tfl.gov.uk).

 This program is not affiliated in any way with TfL.

 ## Running the bot

-You need to get:
+You need:
-* a client id and a bot token by by registering the application on Discord.
+* a client id and a bot token for discord itself, you can get them by registering the application on Discord.
 * an application id and key by registering on the TfL API website

 Then the bot can be run with (assuming you've set it up it with `bundler`):